khodgesx/portfolio-site/README.md

 -to create an accordion that reveals picture and recipe info of pizzas I've made when you click on each one.

+-to create a carousel for images of my dog, linked to it on my project site.

 unsolved problems:
 -I tried to add an api call to retrieve a random quote but couldn't get it to work.
 I got help from two TAs who also couldn't get it to work.
 I tried setting up a different api call for random photos of dogs and that didn't work either.
 Trying again but not optimistic.